 Before the lab

-- Make sure you can push to coursegit from within your VM.
-A good way to test this is to push your journal entry for lab 1.
+- Make sure you can push to coursegit from an FCS linux machine.
+A good

 - Test that your push was successful by cloning the repo, per the instructions in faq.
 After cloning,